naacl-org/naacl-2025-website/_pages/registration/registration.md

 **Registration is officially open, register now at: [http://acl.swoogo.com/naacl2025](http://acl.swoogo.com/naacl2025)**

-The registration pricing below has been proposed to the ACL Board for approval.
-Prices are not final.
-Final registration prices and schedule will be posted on or about February 19th.
-Registration will open the week of February 24th.
-In order to keep prices affordable for students, The ACL Board has introduced a three-tier system, listed below.
+In order to keep prices affordable for students, The ACL Board has introduced a three-tier registration fee system, listed below.

 # Authors Registration Fees